DerSimi/LittleOS/README.md

 ```
 qemu-system-i386 boot.bin
 ```
-If you don't trust me, no problem, you can compile it on your own machine, using [nasm](https://www.nasm.us/).
+Otherwise, you can compile it on your own machine, using [nasm](https://www.nasm.us/).

 ```
 nasm boot.asm -f bin -o boot.bin
 ```

-This project could be useful, for the understanding of basic os.
+This project and especially the linked document, could be useful to understand the fundamentals of OS development.